roz0n/Trendeye/README.md

  - [Indian Type Foundry](https://www.indiantypefoundry.com/)
  - [FontShare](https://www.fontshare.com/)

- ... and most notably, the legion of talented designers/artists/studios that have had their work catalogued on the (Trend List)[https://www.trendlist.org] blog.
+ ... and most notably, the legion of talented designers/artists/studios that have had their work cataloged on the (Trend List)[https://www.trendlist.org] blog.
 Thank you.

 ## Contact Me
 For support, bug reports, inquiries, or a stern talking to, email arnold@rozon.dev